nebula-plugins/gradle-blacklist-plugin/README.md

 ##### API

-Coordinates can be defined as `String`.
+Coordinates can be defined as `String` or `Map`.
 The API exposes the following methods:

-    void replace(String source, Collection targets)
+    void replace(String sourceBundle, Collection targets)
+    void replace(Map<String, String> sourceBundle, Collection targets)

 ##### Example